mkner/robo-time/docs/clocks.rst

 There is a common interface for many features.
 Additional functionality is provided for the type of time awareness, time variations and time representation.

-For all clocks, the same time and date representation is available in the most useful forms for output, storage, calculations, and reformatting.
+For all clocks, the same instant in time-date space is available in the most useful forms for output, storage, calculations, and reformatting.
 This is consistent across all clock types.

-- print out (command line mode)
+- print (command line mode)
 - strings
 - integers (numeric)
 - floating point (numeric)

-Many functions are available first as a base command line version that just prints out to the console but doesn't return anything.
-And then also with variations that return something for specific formats.
+Many functions are available as a base command line version that just prints out to the console but doesn't return anything and then also with variations that return something for specific formats and data types.

 The semantics of the interface function names are designed to follow a pattern that relates what the function does to how it does it.